Midnight Labs · Ecosystem Blueprint

 The Dunning-Kruger Problem

 Early learners rate themselves high because they lack the criteria to judge.
 As awareness grows, scores drop.
 On paper it looks like regression.
-In practice it is the beginning of real growth.
+In practice it's the start of real growth.
 Expecting upward-only trajectories will systematically misread development.

 Failure Mode 03